craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

    Resolution: In the Update column, enter **larar@adatum.com**.
 In the Action column, select **EDIT**.

-1. In the toolbar, click Apply.
+1. In the toolbar, select Apply.

-1. In the toolbar, click Query.
+1. In the toolbar, select Query.
 Verify that no issues are listed.

 1. Close IdFix.